|Full Title:||Doing Research in Applied Linguistics 2 / Independent Learning Association 2014|

 Forum for Novice Researchers is for teachers who want to begin their research career.
 Presenter will speak for up to 10 minutes and then receive feedback from the audience.

-Plenary speakers include Guy Cook (King's College, London), Phil Benson (Hong Kong Institute of Education) and Phil Chappell (Macquarie University).
+Plenary speakers include Guy Cook (King's College, London), Phil Benson (Macquarie University) and Tan Bee Tin (University of Auckland).

 |Linguistic Subfield:||Applied Linguistics|